PaulLyonel/multilevelDiff/README.md

     [--model {unet,fno}] [--modes {12,14,15}] [--viz_freq VIZ_FREQ] [--val_freq VAL_FREQ]
     [--seed SEED] [--out_dir OUT_DIR] [--out_file OUT_FILE] [--save SAVE]
 ```

+For the Warmstarting example, run create a folder warmstarting_results, which saves some images.
+This function saves the times and losses as np arrays, which can then be used to reproduce the results from Section 5.3.

 For PDE experiments, download the dataset from PDEBench (https://github.com/pdebench/PDEBench/tree/main).
 For example,
 ```